How to Provide an Exceptional Guest Experience: Key Elements & Trends

 spa treatments: going the extra mile for guest experience

-For example, you could offer a room service menu or add-on experiences like spa services, or guided hikes and tours.
+For example, you could offer add-on experiences like spa services, or guided hikes and tours.
 You could also provide other practical services like organizing transport to or from the airport if needed.

 This is the last step in your guest experience offering, and possibly the most important.
 After your guests have enjoyed their stay, it’s ideal to get feedback from them as soon as possible.